ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 nav_order: 6
 has_toc: T
 ---
+## Topic Summary
+We learn how to use ChatGPT to better understand exiting code and how to generate new code.

+## Learning Objectives

 ## Ask the AI for help
 AI can help with a lot, but today we focus on coding.
 Specifically, how to ask questions to get good, complete, answers/code from the AI.
+In "AI speak", a question/text input you ask/give the AI is called a prompt.

 ### AI can explain code to you
 Paste in some code in ChatGPT and ask it to explain what the code means.
 Let's try with this code: